artefactual/atom-docs/user-manual/import-export/csv-import.rst

   script code values - for example, "Latn" for Latin-based scripts, "Cyrl" for Cyrillic scripts, etc. See `Unicode <www.unicode.org/iso15924/codelists.html>`__ for a full list of ISO 15924 script codes.
+* Alternative identifiers and their display labels can be imported using the *alternativeIdentifiers* and *alternativeIdentifierLabels* columns.
+Use pipe (``|``) separators to add multiple values.
+There should be a 1:1 relationship between the number of identifier values in the *alternativeIdentifiers* column and corresponding labels in the *alternativeIdentifierLabels* column.
+* An *accessionNumber* column can be added to create a link between an existing accession record and an archival description being imported via CSV.
+See the section on Accession CSV import :ref:`below <csv-import-accessions>` for more information.

 .. _csv-import-descriptions-gui: